 Are you suited to commercial investments?

-Acquiring the right commercial property will prove to be a great investment asset, however what type of investors are suited to commercial and why?
+The right commercial property can prove to be a great investment asset, however what type of investors are suited to commercial and why?

 Despite much of the media coverage focusing on the residential market, commercial property can play an important role in anyone’s property portfolio.